Package 'PLSDAbatch'

 title.cex

-Numeric, the size of plot title.
+Numeric value controlling the relative size of the main title.

 legend.cex